-- Pour fresh, milk into the jar, leaving about an inch of room at the top of the jar.
+- First, pour fresh, milk into the jar, leaving about an inch of room at the top of the jar.
 I prefer to use raw milk, but any milk will do.

-- Use the rubber spatula and carefully stir the kefir until you have located the kefir grains.
+- Then use a rubber spatula and carefully stir the kefir until you have located the kefir grains.
 They hold together in a big clump, so they are easy to find.
 Take them out of your finished kefir.
 Store your finished kefir in the fridge.

 - Now you can do 1 of 2 things with the kefir grains.
 Start another batch of kefir, or place the grains in a pint sized jar, fill with milk and store in the fridge.
 The kefir grains will still ferment, but being in the fridge will slow the process down.
 You can store your grains in the fridge for a couple of weeks.

 Some people say that you should rinse your kefir grains before you start the next batch.
 I rarely rinse off my kefir grains, I haven’t seen much of a need to.
 The only time I did was when I wanted to make kefir out of goat’s milk for a friend that doesn’t tolerate cow’s milk.
 That worked well and she didn’t have any problems with the kefir.
 But if you are making kefir regularly, rinsing isn’t necessary.

 Uses for milk Kefir

 How do you use this probiotic rich milk kefir?
 You can drink kefir plain, but I find it too tart for my taste.
 My favorite way to use it is as a smoothie base or in place of buttermilk in recipes, like our gluten free cornbread recipe.